JOYY Inc. (YY) Shares Soar Above 1-Year High

 YY’s Market Performance

-The stock of JOYY Inc. (YY) has seen a 7.00% increase in the past week, with a 0.82% rise in the past month, and a 2.86% gain in the past quarter.
-The volatility ratio for the week is 4.16%, and the volatility levels for the past 30 days are at 4.44% for YY.
-The simple moving average for the last 20 days is 4.03% for YY stock, with a simple moving average of -2.66% for the last 200 days.
+The stock of JOYY Inc. (YY) has seen a 3.11% increase in the past week, with a -0.07% drop in the past month, and a 10.34% gain in the past quarter.
+The volatility ratio for the week is 3.74%, and the volatility levels for the past 30 days are at 4.39% for YY..
+The simple moving average for the past 20 days is 5.19% for YY’s stock, with a -1.50% simple moving average for the past 200 days.

 Stock Fundamentals for YY